BetterScripts/posix/libgetargs.md

 _NOTES_
 <!-- -->

-Functionality can be invoked either by importing the `libgetargs` _or_ via the standalone wrapper script `getarg`.
+Functionality can be invoked either by importing `libgetargs.sh` _or_ via the standalone wrapper script `getarg`.
 When invoked as `getarg`:

 - `--script` is implied (and can not be specified again).